 SO MANY CUTSCENES!
 There was so much stop and go.
 Loading, talking, more loading, small cutscene, fade to black.
 Persona 5 has a really slow pace since you only have a finite area to explore, no matter where you go, before the game transitions to the next scene, the date changing, or a character appears to talk or give you advice.
 Also, after battles are won, it seems like Joker runs for a little bit too long, after the battle results?
 Like, come on!
 Why is there a few unnecessary seconds of nothing but his run animation?
 I wish there were more fluid transitions from one area to the next.
 The graphic visuals made it bearable, but man did I notice it.
 So.
 Much.
 Waiting.

 THE TIME LIMIT.
 I understand what they were trying to do, but the time limit was so… well, limiting!
 And having to go to sleep each night just adds to the irritation.
 It was always upsetting for Mona to constantly tell me I had to go to bed.
-Like, is sleep really that important?
+Like, is sleep that important?
 The world may end, people are about to die, but you need to be in bed on time!
 Can I go level up, so I have the power and abilities to stand against evil and proclaim my justice to the world?

 I GUESS I SHOULD also talk about my least favorite characters, as well.
 For about 90% of the game, I hated Morgana!
-All she did the majority of the time was bi*** and moan about everything, talk down to everyone on the team, bossed them around, and then betrays you at some point.
+All she did the majority of the time was bi*** and moan about everything, talk down to everyone on the team, boss them around, and then betrays you at some point.
 She eventually levels out in the end and I grew to like him, but dude, he’s like the equivalent of Navi in Zelda Ocarina of Time, except with more lines and dialogue.

-I also wasn’t too fond of Ann because a lot of what she hoped for and wanted felt really superficial.
-Her only saving grace being her need to help Shiho.
-Mishima was another really annoying character, that was clingy, weak, tried to manipulate the Phantom Thieves for his own gain, and was just so freaking needy and pathetic.
+I also wasn’t too fond of Ann because a lot of what she hoped for and wanted felt superficial.
+Her only saving grace is her need to help Shiho.
+Mishima was another annoying character, that was clingy, weak, tried to manipulate the Phantom Thieves for his own gain, and was just so freaking needy and pathetic.
 Up until you ranked him to the point where he had a change of heart, that is.
 It was nice to see him chill out, at some point.

 I WAS EXTREMELY DISAPPOINTED in the way that the game reveals how Joker survived.
-It was just a long exposition dump, that really downplayed the whole thing.
+It was just a long exposition dump, that downplayed the whole thing.
 The plan was overly complicated.
 There was so much that could go wrong!
 And it just “happens”.
 I mean, I feel like they should have peppered and foreshadowed clues to what they planned to do, throughout the game.
 But there wasn’t.
 They just say Joker “forgot” and then just suddenly remembered the details.
-So instead of it being a mind altering revelation, it just comes out of left field and feels tacked on because there was no build up to it.
+So instead of it being a mind-altering revelation, it just comes out of left field and feels tacked on because there was no build-up to it.
 They just throw it in there.
 I mean after waiting out the whole interrogation, I was waiting for some epic Oceans Eleven/Inception level reveal.

 THE FINAL BOSS, in the True Ending, also went down like a punk.
-After all the build up, and a massively annoying final confrontation with the Holy Grail, one shot to the face ends it?
+After all the build-up, and a massively annoying final confrontation with the Holy Grail, one shot to the face ends it?
 I mean that’s cool and all, but I was hoping the deed happened in a bit more… epic fashion?
 The whole scene, compared to the emotional moments that preceded it, fell flat.

-SPEAKING OF FINAL BOSSES, I found it odd that most of the boss characters didn’t really look like final bosses?
-I mean Kamoshida was a huge, hulking, demonic looking creature that ate legs to regenerate.
-But then Madarame was just a bunch of picture frames, Kaneshiro was a lame looking fly with a Piggybank robot, Okumura just looked like a Darth Vader-esque dude that didn’t even fight, and Shido looked the most human of all!
+SPEAKING OF FINAL BOSSES, I found it odd that most of the boss characters didn’t look like final bosses?
+I mean Kamoshida was a huge, hulking, demonic-looking creature that ate legs to regenerate.
+But then Madarame was just a bunch of picture frames, Kaneshiro was a lame looking fly with a piggybank robot, Okumura just looked like a Darth Vader-esque dude that didn’t even fight, and Shido looked the most human of all!
 The only real characters that felt and looked the part of an actual boss was Akechi, Sae’s Shadow, Futaba’s Mom, and of course the Holy Grail (Yaldabaoth).

 AND LASTLY, on a final story note, I didn’t buy when society finally accepted the Phantom Thieves.
-I mean, it was really awesome, and really fun, to finally see the counter hit 100%, but it came out of nowhere.
+I mean, it was awesome, and fun, to finally see the counter hit 100%, but it came out of nowhere.
 First off, they didn’t see the battle, just a blank screen with the calling card logo on it.
 How did they even know what was going on?
-This is the same society that didn’t accepted anything, even when the Phantom Thieves had that bad@$$ visual calling card for Shido blasting on every screen.
+This is the same society that didn’t accept anything, even when the Phantom Thieves had that bad@$$ visual calling card for Shido blasting on every screen.

-I think it would have been more effective if maybe Futaba hacked the battle onto the screens, and their phones, and society was all able to watch it unfold, hear the Holy Grail’s insults, and ultimately decide from seeing events happening in real-time themselves, you know?
+I think it would have been more effective if maybe Futaba hacked the battle onto the screens, and their phones and society were all able to watch it unfold, hear the Holy Grail’s insults, and ultimately decide from seeing events happening in real-time themselves, you know?
 Or if the Phantom Thieves called out for society to stand against the one that shackled their fate, thus inciting some kind of rebellion?
 As it stands, the people kind of heard some stuff, and then decided, “Hey Phantom Thieves!
 We believe in you!”
 Really?
 I also think it would have been a nice touch if it was Sojiro, Sae, Mishima, and everyone else that had connections to the group, that started to rally the cry for the Phantom Thieves, in the first place.

 I AM HAPPY TO REPORT that I was able to get through the game and achieve the True Ending without cheating!
 I just answered all the questions truthfully, followed my gut instinct, and it didn’t lead me astray.
 I might try again from a previous save file to see what the Good Ending looks like (where you accept Igor’s offer).
-Or save myself the trouble and just watch it on Youtube.
+Or save me the trouble and just watch it on Youtube.
 We’ll see.

 I HAD ORIGINALLY INTENDED to date Makoto.
 I was preparing myself!
-I mean I did have Futaba in the back of my mind, cause she’s a techno geek that reminds me of my wife (loves video games, computers, is socially awkward and all, wears glasses) but I was like oh man!
+I mean I did have Futaba in the back of my mind, cause she’s a techno-geek that reminds me of my wife (loves video games, computers, is socially awkward and all, wears glasses) but I was like oh man!
 Makoto seemed more my speed, in the game.
-So I was maxing out the Knowledge stats, and spent a lot of time building it up, in preparation.
+So I was maxing out the Knowledge stats and spent a lot of time building it up, in preparation.
 And when it finally comes down to it?
 You need CHARM maxed out?
 She’s the Student Council President!
 I thought it would be Knowledge, you know?

 I ENDED UP RAISING Kindness high enough to date Futaba, simply because I was trying to level Kindness to a point where I was able to finish my Confidant rank with Sojiro.
 Oh well.
 Futaba’s quirky and freaking adorable!
-I was barely able to get her Confidant Rank to 10 before the end of the game.
+I was barely able to get her Confidant rank to 10 before the end of the game.
 Just barely!
 Even then, I was still trying to rank up Charm for Makoto, but it leveled so slowly, and the opportunities weren’t as abundant as they were for Knowledge or Kindness.
-My wife absolutely loves Futaba, so I was able to achieve something she couldn’t do during her run 😛 She ended up dating Ann in her playthrough.
+My wife loves Futaba, so I was able to achieve something she couldn’t do during her run 😛 She ended up dating Ann in her playthrough.

-I WASN’T EXPECTING to enjoy persona 5 as much as I did.
+I WASN’T EXPECTING to enjoy Persona 5 as much as I did.
 I truly went into the game not expecting much and found myself drawn into the world in ways I never imagined.
 I love the characters, the writing, the story, the concept, the music, the visual aesthetic, everything.
 It’s freaking stylish as hell!
 Aside from the slow pacing due to loading and too much stop and go, Persona 5 has become one of my favorite games.
 It was worth all the hours I sank into it.
 I’m just sad that it took me this long to get into the series.
 Now?
 Onto Persona 3 and 4!
 Hopefully playing the latest entry in the franchise won’t spoil my experience of the older games.